 It also shows a TruSEO score for your posts and pages, which helps you create more search engine-friendly content.
 Plus, you can do a complete sitewide SEO audit with the click of a button.

 That being said, let’s take a look at how to easily install and set up All in One SEO for WordPress.
-We’ll walk you through the complete setup step by step.
+We will walk you through the complete setup, step by step.

-Here is what we’ll cover in this guide:
+Here is what we will cover in this guide:

-- Optimizing Your Website Pages and Blog Posts for SEO using AIOSEO
+- Optimizing Your Website Posts and Pages for SEO Using AIOSEO

 - Using XML Sitemaps in All in One SEO